 The Benefit-Cost Analysis (BCA) for the Roosevelt Memorial Bridge Investment Project application compares the costs and benefits of the proposed Project.
-This BCA has been revised from the original November 2023 submittal per USDOT feedback.
-The analysis originally utilized the Bridge Investment Program Benefit-Cost Analysis Tool v.1.0.1 (BCA Tool) and associated User Manual released by USDOT with the NOFO for the 2023-2026 Bridge Investment Program (BIP).
-The BCA tool has been updated to account for the adjusted discount rates established by the USDOT in their Benefit Cost Analysis Guidance 2024 Update (3.1% overall and 2% for CO2 emissions).
-USDOT provided an updated Table A-11 reflecting the new discount rates which was copied into the original BCA model.
-This report presents the results of the updated analysis.
+This BCA uses the Bridge Investment Program Benefit-Cost Analysis Tool v.1.0.4 (12/28/2023 BCA Tool) and associated User Manual released by the US Department of Transportation (USDOT) for the 2023-2026 Bridge Investment Program (BIP).
+Because the Roosevelt Bridge Project is a bridge project, the BIP BCA Tool appropriately captures all costs and benefits.
+Version 1.0.4 of the BCA Tool adjusts all costs and benefits to 2022 dollars and accounts for the adjusted discount rates established by the USDOT in their Benefit Cost Analysis Guidance 2024 Update (3.1% overall and 2% for CO2 emissions).
 To the extent possible, expected benefits were monetized.
 A qualitative discussion is presented for benefits that are more difficult to quantify.